JohnLauber/bourbon-genesis/README.md

 Requires: [bourbon.io](http://bourbon.io/)

 ### Changelog
+#### Version 2.0
+Updated the theme to utilize the latest changes in the Genesis Sample theme.
+Cut out any "old stuff".
+Calling it version 2.0 since I reworked the SCSS files.

 #### Version 1.5.1
 Removing the required plugin functionality.
 SEO plugin is now optional as I'm moving towards SEO Framework and not using Yoast SEO.

 #### Version 1.5
 Removed some older PostCSS plugins.
 Added in new dependencies for minimizing and packing the stylesheet.